oluwaseunolusanya/tau-intro-selenium-py/README.md

 *Introduction to Selenium WebDriver with Python* course taught by [Andrew "Pandy" Knight](https://twitter.com/AutomationPanda) on [Test Automation University](https://testautomationu.applitools.com/).
-During the course, you will build a basic Web UI test automation solution using Python and Selenium WebDriver.
+During the course, I built a basic Web UI test automation solution using Python and Selenium WebDriver.
-Each chapter will add a new layer to the solution.
+Each chapter added a new layer to the solution.
-Follow the instructions in this README to code the solution as you take each chapter.
-If you get stuck, refer to the example code in this repository for help.

 # Setup Instructions

 ## Python Setup

-You can complete this course using any OS: Windows, macOS, Linux, etc.
+You can complete this course using any OS: Windows, macOS, Linux, etc. I completed the course on a Windows 10 laptop.

 This course requires Python 3.8 or higher.
+I used 3.12.4.
 You can download the latest Python version from [Python.org](https://www.python.org/downloads/).

 This course also requires [pipenv](https://docs.pipenv.org/).